Orcomp/DemoWebsite/documentation/projectwizard/projectwizard.md

 These data sources can either be a csv file, an Excel spreadsheet or a database table (or view).

+**Note:**

+> It is possible to have an operation csv file, a calendar database table and a relationship Excel spreadsheet all in the one dataset.

-A project can contain multiple datasets, which makes it easier to compare data.
+A project can contain multiple datasets, which makes it easier to compare data, as multiple datasets can be displayed in Rantt at the same time.

 Creating A Project
 ==================